SimonMaracine/brick-breaker/engine/README.md

 ## Resource Management

-To manage resources of any kind, I used dynamic memory and smart pointers.
-RAII makes this very easy.
-Sometimes resources are needed in multiple places.
-A reference-counting system solves this problems really nicely.
+To manage resources of any kind, I used dynamic memory and smart pointers. `RAII` makes this very easy.
+Sometimes resources are needed in multiple places and a reference-counting system solves this problem really nicely.
 When a resource is no longer used by anyone (has no owners), it is automatically freed.
-It is important to know when to use unique and weak pointers instead of shared pointers.
+But it is important to understand when to use unique and weak pointers instead of shared pointers.

-I also used a helper library, namely `resmanager` to more easily handle resources through in-code **string** identifiers that are actually evaluated at compile time to generate unique **integer** identifiers for the resources.
-This makes the management both easier and faster.
+I also used a helper library named `resmanager` to more easily handle resources through in-code **string** identifiers that are actually evaluated at compile time to generate unique **integer** identifiers for the resources.
+This makes the management both easier and more performant.